Akshith0711/E-commerce-Customer-Purchase-Behavior-Sales-Analysis/README.md

 Darker colors = more users returned that month.

-Easy to spot which cohorts are most loyal.
+.Easy to spot which cohorts are most loyal.

  ## Example Insights:
 Some customer groups came back regularly for 4–6 months.